Esoteric science meaning is different for everyone.

 Freemasonry and Esoteric Science

-In the 17th century, initiation societies emerged that professed esoteric knowledge such as the Rosary Cross and Freemasonry, while the Age of Enlightenment led to the development of new forms of esoteric thought in the 18th century.
-This movement, commonly called occultism, arose when various personalities tried to find a “third way” between Christianity and positivist science, based on the Enlightenment ideas and the work of Thomas Aquinas and other Enlightenment thinkers.
+In the 17th century, initiation societies emerged that professed esoteric knowledge such as the Rosary Cross and Freemasonry.
+At the same time, the Age of Enlightenment led to the development of new forms of esoteric thought in the 18th century.
+This movement, commonly called occultism, arose when various personalities tried to find a “third way” between Christianity and positivist science, based on the Enlightenment ideals and the work of Thomas Aquinas and other Enlightenment thinkers.
 The Age of Enlightenment witnessed the increasing secularization of religion and the emergence of a new form of religious belief.

-The third problem is that many of the widely recognized esoteric currents have never concealed their teachings, permeating popular culture, and thus problematizing the notion that its hidden and mysterious nature can define esotericism.
+The third problem is that many widely recognized esoteric currents have never concealed their teachings, permeating popular culture, thus problematizing the notion that its hidden and mysterious nature can define esotericism.
 According to J. Hanegraaff, born in 1961, the rejection of occult themes was seen as a reaction to intellectuals who wanted to join the Academy.
-Such hostility to alchemy was common among the historically thinking opticians, mathematicians, and astronomers who had written Newton.
+Such hostility to alchemy was common among the historically thought opticians, mathematicians, and astronomers who had written Newton.

-If astrology is to be believed, Ptak’s science books have behaved as follows: the secrets are kept top secret and performed by the high priest, while neophytes interpret the esoteric meaning of esoteric rituals.
+If astrology is to be believed, Ptak’s esoteric science books have behaved as follows: the secrets are kept top secret and performed by the high priest.
+At the same time, neophytes interpret the esoteric meaning of esoteric rituals.
 If you are interested in what is happening behind the mystery walls, this article will entertain and enlighten you.

 The paradigm of reality has changed dramatically in recent years with the advent of the Internet, social media, and the emergence of new media.